Local limits of random spanning trees in random environment: Low Disorder

-\item and for all edges $e = (u,v)$ and $f$ with $|e \cap f| = 1$
+\item and for all edges $e = \{u,v\}$ and $f$ with $|e \cap f| = 1$

-\end{enumerate} \end{lemma} \begin{proof} From Rayleigh's monotonicity principle (see \cite[Section 2.4]{LP16}), it follows that the effective resistance on $G$ is at least the effective resistance on the graph $G'$ where every edge between two vertices $x,y \not\in \{u,v\}$ is contracted (in particular if $|e \cap f| = 0$ the edge $f$ is also contracted).
-On $G'$ the series and parallel law (see \cite[Section 2.3]{LP16}) give that
+\end{enumerate} \end{lemma} \begin{proof} From Rayleigh's monotonicity principle, it follows that the effective resistance on $K_n$ is at least the effective resistance in the multi-graph $H$ (with corresponding weight function $\weight'$) obtained by contracting the endpoints of every edge $g$ in $K_n$ with $|e \cap g| = 0$, i.e.\ edges with neither endpoint in $\{u,v\}$.
+Notice that in particular if $|e \cap f| = 0$, then the edge $f$ is also contracted.
+On the multi-graph $H$, the series and parallel law (see \cite[Section~2.3]{LP16}) give that